AGuyNamedC-Los/pathfinder_interactive/README.md

 - add a better dropdown for the menu buttons
 - ~~ fix the pop up sizing ~~
 - include a information popup for greedy best first search
+- improve UI in regards to picking an algorithm